Medieval Arabic Thought

 - Taught in:

-By the end of this course, students . . .
+By the end of this module, students . . .

 - should have acquired knowledge of the history of medieval Arabic philosophy and Kalam,